-5.1.1 Testing shall only be undertaken for anti-doping purposes, i.e. to obtain analytical evidence as to the Cricketer's compliance (or non-compliance) with the Rules' strict prohibition on the presence/Use of a Prohibited Substance or Prohibited Method.
-The National Cricket Federation shall be responsible for assisting the NADO to draw up and implement a test distribution plan for cricket played under its jurisdiction in accordance with Article 4 of the International Standard for Testing and Investigations.
+- 5.1.1 Testing and investigations may be undertaken for any anti-doping purpose, including, without limitation, to obtain analytical evidence as to the Cricketer's compliance (or non-compliance) with the Rules' strict prohibition on the presence/Use of a Prohibited Substance or Prohibited Method.
+The National Cricket Federation shall be responsible for assisting the NADO to draw up and implement a test distribution plan for cricket played under its jurisdiction in accordance with Article 4 of the International Standard for Testing and Investigations and applicable Technical Documents.
 Where there is no NADO, or the NADO does not include sufficient Testing for cricket played under its jurisdiction in its test distribution plan, the National Cricket Federation shall be responsible for implementing such Testing.
 The National Cricket Federation will engage one or more third parties to conduct such Testing on its behalf.
-All such Testing shall be conducted in substantial conformity with the International Standard for Testing and Investigations and the Cricket Testing Protocols.

-- 5.1.2 All Cricketers (including Cricketers serving a period of Ineligibility or a Provisional Suspension) must submit to Testing conducted on behalf of the National Cricket Federation upon request, at any time or place, with or without notice. - 5.1.3 For the avoidance of doubt, the National Cricket Federation may select Cricketers for Target Testing so long as such Target Testing is not used for any purpose other than legitimate Doping Control purposes. - 5.1.4 The National Cricket Federation acknowledges the jurisdiction that the World Anti-Doping Code confers on other Anti-Doping Organisations to test Cricketers.
+All such Testing and investigations shall be conducted in substantial conformity with the International Standard for Testing and Investigations and the Cricket Testing Protocols. - 5.1.2 All Cricketers (including Cricketers serving a period of Ineligibility or a Provisional Suspension) must submit to Testing conducted on behalf of the National Cricket Federation upon request, at any time or place, with or without notice. - 5.1.3 For the avoidance of doubt, the National Cricket Federation may select Cricketers for Target Testing so long as such Target Testing is not used for any purpose other than legitimate Doping Control purposes. - 5.1.4 The National Cricket Federation acknowledges the authority that the World Anti-Doping Code confers on other Anti-Doping Organisations including WADA to test Cricketers.
 The National Cricket Federation shall recognise such Testing and the results thereof in accordance with Article 15 of the World Anti-Doping Code. - 5.1.5 The National Cricket Federation may authorise independent observers to observe Testing conducted on behalf of the National Cricket Federation.